GoldBeluga/CSSourceCode/README.md

 # Unity
 All the code is help game developer in Unity.

-If there are any bug of the code, please report on comment.
+If there are any bug, please report on comment.